Funkabwehr: Monitoring stations

-Long-Range DF teams for HF
+Long-range DF teams for HF

 The work of the long-range High frequency DF men in the signals monitoring service did not suffer from the work of the long-range DF men of the H-Dienst.
 For purposes of Peilkammando (DF centre) communication by telephone, in every DF station there was a loudspeaker with an amplifier.
 Peilkommando messages were picked up by a message centre radio operator.
 Telefunken DF sets with an Adcock antenna for direction finding were used.

-Close-Range DF platoons for HF
+Close-range DF platoons for HF

 Organisation

 Close-range HF DF platoons consisted of three to six close-range DF teams with one intercept team.
 The intercept team had to watch on the frequency which was used for regular traffic by the transmitter to be eliminated.
 The purpose of this watch was to notify the close-range DF teams the moment the agent began his radio traffic, even it is came up at some time contrary to the regular schedule.

 Equipment

-These teams were fitted out with a close-range DF set made by the firm Kapsch, originally of Vienna, an intercept receiver C, and HF receiver Radione and an agent's transmitter captured in the course of operations.
+These teams were fitted out with a close-range DF set made by the firm Kapsch, originally of Vienna, an intercept receiver C, HF receiver Radione and an agent's transmitter captured in the course of operations.
 The very close-range DF teams also used belt DF and suitcase DF sets.